jakubDoka/netbuff/README.md

     check reader.read(float) == 10.4
 ```

 `decodeCase` takes buffer to read and name of a variable that will be injected to each case branch.
-Branch with any as type acts as else branch and mast be last branch.
+Branch with `any` as type acts as else branch and must be last branch.

 ## transferring primitives